Updated 8/30/2021 –

 Why the difference between residential and retail?
 Again, it’s risk.

-During a recession, people will still need to live somewhere.
+During a recession (or the Coronavirus pandemic!), people will still need to live somewhere.
 So, an apartment building will likely stay full, even if rent rates are a little lower.

 But a flower shop renting the retail location might go out of business during a recession.
-And that means the owner of the building could face long vacancies and much lower rents.
+Office spaces during the Coronavirus pandemic sat empty.
+And that means the owner of a retail or office building could face long vacancies and much lower rents.

-You can again see this difference in cap rates between property types using the CBRE North American Cap Rate Report for the 2nd half of 2017.
-Here are the average cap rates by property type nationally:
+You can again see this difference in cap rates between property types using the CBRE U.S. Cap Rate Survey for Qtr 3, 2020.
+Here are the average cap rates by property type in the city of Charlotte, NC for that time period.

 Currently single family houses aren’t included in commercial real estate reports like these.
-But my experience is that they are even lower risk (i.e. lower cap rates) than multifamily.
+But if there were to be cap rates for investor-owned single-family, my experience is that they are even lower risk (i.e. lower cap rates) than multifamily.

 So, all three of these factors – macro, micro, and property type affect the cap rate of any particular building.
 Now let’s look at how you can use cap rates as a tool to analyze and buy better real estate deals.